axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 Refer to ``TaskTemplate-8.xhtml`` for parameters and template areas.

-If you want to navigate to other page without finish a task please use these methods from class ``PortalNavigatorAPI`` of project ``portal-components``
+If you want to navigate to another page without finishing a task please use these methods from class ``PortalNavigatorAPI`` of project ``portal-components``

 -  Home page: call ``navigateToPortalHome()``